How Much Does an AC Fan Motor Replacement Cost in 2024?

 A condenser fan motor is the part of your air conditioner that keeps the compressor from overheating.
 It pulls heat from the unit to cool the superheated refrigerant that moves through the condenser coils of your AC.
 This helps the unit blow cool air and keeps the entire system running smoothly.

 Air conditioner fan motors last about 12 years on average, though they can last longer if maintained well.
-This includes keeping them clean and cooled as needed with annual air conditional checkups.
-The average cost of AC servicing is $75 to $200.
+This includes keeping them clean and cooled as needed with annual air conditioner checkups.
+The average AC maintenance cost is $75 to $200.